Model Theory of Generic Vector Space Endomorphisms II: Definable Sets

-with $Y$ being an algebraic pattern in $\uw$, and $\psi$ being an $L$-formula. \end{theorem}
+where $Y$ is an algebraic pattern in $\uw$, and $\psi$ is an $L$-formula. \end{theorem}

-In Chapter \ref{sec_completions_etc}, we will use the theorem above to study the completions of the model companion $T\theta^C$, as well as some quantifier elimination results, but in this section we will only focus on the proof.
+In Section \ref{sec_completions_etc}, we will use the theorem above to study the completions of the model companion $T\theta^C$, as well as some quantifier elimination results; in this section, we focus only on the proof.